Ciro9320/Ciro9320/README.md

 -->
 # Hi there, I am Ciro 👋

+- 🎓 I have a Bachelor's degree in Computer Science from the University of Padua;
-- 📚 I am currently studying for the first semester of the third year of the Bachelor in Computer Science at the University of Padua;
+- 📚 I am currently in the second semester of the first year of my Master's in Computer Science at the University of Padua;
-- 🔭 I’m currently working on the swe project related to ai;
+- 🔭 I’m currently working on an SBOM-related project;
-- ⚡ Fun fact: my name is not Ciro;
+- ⚡ Fun fact: my name is not Ciro.

+🤔 Confused?
+Me too.
+But hey, welcome to my GitHub!